BetterDiscord/docs/docs/plugins/api/patcher.md

 ### instead
 This method patches onto another function, allowing your code to run instead.
-Using this, you are also able to modify the return value, using the return of your code instead.
+Using this, you are able to replace the original completely.
+You can still call the original manually if needed.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|